aka133/NeuromorphicML/README.md

 Starting with continuous embeddings from FastText and OpenAI's ada-02, I developed a binary autoencoder using sigma-delta quantization to preserve Euclidean distances.
 The system progressed to handle concatenated embedding models and ultimately achieved a novel compression using Microsoft's 1.58 bit LLM compression technique, resulting in 10,000x compression savings while maintaining 100% reconstruction accuracy.

 ### Distributed Computing
 I implemented multi-GPU training support with efficient data parallel processing pipelines.
 My streaming dataset processing and distributed sampler implementation enable scalable training across multiple computing nodes.
+My distributed processing pipeline incorporates features such as mixed-precision training, automated GPU memory management, and efficient batch processing with error handling.
+The binary embedding system achieves significant memory reduction while preserving semantic relationships through quantization schemes.

-### Neural Architecture Design
+### Biological Neural Architecture Design
 Key innovations include the fusion of traditional transformers with spiking neural networks, implementation of novel population coding mechanisms, and development of phase-shifted attention mechanisms.
 The architecture maintains biological plausibility while optimizing for computational efficiency.

+I implemented neural encoding mechanisms using high-density population coding and biologically-plausible firing rates.
+The system successfully converts complex language embeddings into spike-based representations while maintaining semantic relationships.
+The integration of evolutionary network architecture with reinforcement learning principles demonstrates a novel approach to training brain-like neural networks.

 ### Performance Optimization
 My binary embedding systems achieve an 87.5% reduction in memory usage when converting from continuous to binary representations (8192 to 1024 bits).
 The integration of spiking networks significantly reduces computational complexity, while my distributed training approach enables scalability.

 ## Project Progression Highlights
 The research evolved from a basic neuroevolution model with just 3 neurons to increasingly complex implementations.
-Key milestones include tokenizing an OpenWebText corpus, converting continuous embeddings to binary representations using 8 H100 GPUs, and implementing sophisticated compression techniques.
+Key milestones include tokenizing an OpenWebText corpus, converting continuous embeddings to binary representations using 8 H100 GPUs, and implementing compression techniques.
 The project culminated in developing the largest known Liquid State Machine, featuring cortical layers and a midbrain reservoir for biologically realistic organization.
 I also created a teacher-student distillation framework for automated training of the LSM.

 ## Technologies & Dependencies
 - PyTorch with Distributed Computing Support